alexclassroom/auto-hide-admin-bar/readme.txt

 * Internationalized the plugin, which was a good reason to increase version to 1.0 :)

 = 0.9.2 =
-* Fixed 'ReferenceError: adminBarIn is not defined' bug
+* Fixed 'ReferenceError: adminBarIn is not defined' bug.
-* Updated hoverIntent jQuery plugin to version 1.8.1
+* Updated hoverIntent jQuery plugin to version 1.8.1.

 = 0.9.1 =
-* Code will not execute when in WordPress customizer view, to prevent top of page cut-off
+* Code will not execute when in WordPress customizer view, to prevent top of page cut-off.

 = 0.9 =
 * Changed description.